 Where are the highest paying management jobs?

 People managing companies and enterprises make more than those managing primary schools.
 A sales manager earns a higher salary on average than managers employed in emergency management.
 Architectural and Engineering Managers make more than any other category, especially those in food services.
-Salaries for managers will vary by industry and location, but most will earn a six figure salary after a few years work in the field.
-The states that pay the highest salaries to managers are New York, New Jersey and the District of Columbia.
+Salaries for managers will vary by industry and location, but most will earn a six-figure salary after a few years working in the field.
+The states that pay the highest salaries to managers are New York, New Jersey, and the District of Columbia.
 In fact, the Bureau of Labor Statistics indicates that the median annual wage of $98,560 in 2015 for management occupations, was one of the highest of all the major occupational groups.

 What Other Advantages Are There To Studying Applied Management?